Glossary — Agentic AI

 WHY IT MATTERS

 MCP tools are the action primitives of the protocol.
-They represent things an agent can do — send a payment, query a database, create a file, check a spending limit.
+They represent things an agent can do — execute a shell command, query a database, create a file, send an API request.
 Each tool has a schema describing its inputs and expected outputs.

 Tool design matters enormously.
 Well-designed tools have clear names, comprehensive descriptions (the LLM reads these to decide when to use the tool), strict input validation, and informative error messages.
-Poorly designed tools lead to agents misusing them.
+But even well-designed tools can be misused — which is why tool-level policy enforcement matters.

 HOW POLICYLAYER USES THIS